Egida/Pitraix/README.md

 - it has ability to automagically privilege escalate in both platforms

-- on Linux it does so by keylogging password when user runs "sudo" or "doas"
+- on Linux it does so by keylogging password when the host uses "sudo" or "doas"

 - on Windows it uses a modified version of UACME (work in progress)